 A. Identify your budgeting goals

 This can be as simple as writing down the first few things that come to mind on a piece of paper.
+But that post-divorce budget is an important step to take.

-B. Know your wants vs needs
+B. Know your wants vs. needs

 It is common to want everything you see, even if it’s outside of your budget.